hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_quality_control_analysis.md

+---
-# Quality Control Analysis
+title: "Single-cell RNA-seq: Quality Control Analysis"
+author: "Mary Piper, Lorena Pantano"
+date: Monday, September 18, 2018
+---

+Approximate time: 50 minutes

+## Learning Objectives:

+* Understand how to bring in data from single-cell RNA-seq experiments
+* Construct

-### Dataset
+## Dataset

 The dataset we will be working with is comprised of 2,700  Peripheral Blood Mononuclear Cells (PBMC) sequenced on  the Illumina NextSeq 500.
 This dataset is freely available from 10X Genomics and is used as part of the [Seurat tutorial](https://satijalab.org/seurat/pbmc3k_tutorial.html).

+We are going to go through the analysis workflow for quality control through marker identification; however, this dataset has already been filtered for poor quality cells.
+Therefore, don't be surprised if any data from the sequencing facility looks a bit worse for the metrics we will be exploring.

-### Setting up the R environment
+## Setting up the R environment

+Before we can start our analysis, we need to make sure we have an organized directory structure.
 Create a new R project entitled `single_cell_rnaseq`.
 Then, create the following directories:

 - data
 - results